Bed-in-a-Box Mattresses Keep Brick-and-Mortar Stores Awake at Night

 Why Settle for an Exchange Instead of a Refund?

 The return rate for online mattress purchases remains relatively small.
-Once they try them, people like bed-in-a box mattresses for comfort, support, price, and ease of purchase.
+Once they try them, people like bed-in-a-box mattresses for comfort, support, price, and ease of purchase.

-In 2017, mattress shopping should be risk-free
+Mattress shopping should be risk-free

 Memory foam and its application for mattresses was a great innovation.
 But its finest use in the twenty-first century is not as a meal ticket for smooth-talking mattress salespeople.
 Rather, integration with e-commerce has allowed memory foam to reach its full potential.
 By placing the power in the customer’s hands, the online mattress industry has brought fair pricing and excellent service to sleepers around the world.
 It’s crazy that brick-and-mortar stores expect customers to return to showrooms time and again when online retailers like Douglas.ca offer up to a 365-night, risk-free sleep trial.
 Perhaps that’s why e-commerce sales continue to eat into traditional market share, year over year.